2000 World Series: Radio and television

 The World Series telecast on Fox was the first year of their exclusive coverage of the Fall Classic (although the new contract would technically begin the next year).
-As in previous World Series televised by the network, Joe Buck called the play-by-play with Tim McCarver (himself a Yankees broadcaster and a former Mets broadcaster) served as color commentator in the broadcast booth, and Bob Brenly provided color commentary and reporting from the stands.
+As in previous World Series televised by Fox, Joe Buck called the play-by-play with Tim McCarver (himself a Yankees broadcaster and a former Mets broadcaster) and Bob Brenly served as color commentators, with Brenly reporting from the stands in Game 4 only.
 Game 5 of the series was Brenly's last broadcast for Fox, as he left to become manager of the Arizona Diamondbacks and, incidentally, go on to defeat the Yankees in the World Series the following year.
 Brenly returned to broadcasting in 2005 as part of the Chicago Cubs broadcasts on CSN Chicago and WGN, and also has called postseason games for TBS.
 In 2012, Brenly returned to the Diamondbacks as a broadcaster.

 ESPN Radio's coverage was without Joe Morgan for a second consecutive year for reasons that remain unclear.
 Instead, Jon Miller shared the booth with Dave Campbell, ESPN Radio's Sunday Night Baseball color man.
 In 1999, Morgan was absent from ESPN Radio's World Series coverage because he was working the television broadcasts with Bob Costas on NBC.
 During Game 3, Miller was forced to leave the booth after the top of the first inning due to an upper respiratory infection.
 Charley Steiner, serving as a field reporter for the network, filled in on play-by-play for the rest of the game; Miller resumed his duties in Game 4 of the Series.

-John Sterling and Michael Kay also broadcast this on WABC and on WFAN, Bob Murphy, and Gary Cohen broadcast this series.
+John Sterling and Michael Kay also broadcast this on WABC and on WFAN, Bob Murphy and Gary Cohen broadcast this series.

 Ratings

 The World Series drew an average of 12.4 national rating and a 21% share of the audience, down 22.5% from the previous year.
 The Series drew well in the New York metropolitan area, but nationally, it was, at the time, the lowest-rated World Series in history by a solid margin.
 Many contemporary analysts argued that the ratings slide was due to lack of interest outside of the New York City area.
 Others thought the ratings slide was related to the television viewing audience becoming more fragmented in the wake of cable television.
-Online streaming media services were in their infancy and were a non-factor in 2000.

 Three of the next four World Series (2001, 2003 and 2004) were all rated higher than the 2000 World Series.
 Following the Boston Red Sox' 86-year championship drought ending with a victory in the 2004 World Series, the event has seen a decline in ratings; every World Series from 2005 to 2013 has drawn lower ratings (sometimes substantially lower) than the 2000 Series.